MediaWind/react_kiosk_engine/docs/keyboardConfig.md

 This is a detailed documentation about how to configure a keyboard in your route config json file.

-If you don't know what a route is, start by reading the `jsonFormat.md` documentation.
+If you don't know what a route is, start by reading the [json format documentation](jsonFormat.md).
 We recommend you have a good understanding of how a route works before going forward with this documentation.

 ## Table of content